A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

 \subsection{Internal Frames of Reference}

 Our transport theory describes the evolution of state variables.
-It is based on the dynamics of mass fluxes that relate to some reference frame.
-These fluxes are subject to conservation laws which cause constraints and reduce the number of independent fluxes.
+It is based on the dynamics of species flux densities that relate to some reference frame.
+Mutual couplings between these flux densities, \emph{e.g.} due to balancing laws, impose flux constraints and reduce the number of independent fluxes.